OxalisCommunity/oxalis/doc/keystore.md

 1. Verify the configuration entry in `oxalis-global.properties`

-## How do I manage the transition from PKI version 1 to version 2?
+## How do I specify PRODUCTION or TEST certificates?

-**As of November 8, 2013 you should be running with your version 2 certificate ONLY:**
+You should only be running with version 2 certificates for test and production.

 This is a snippet of the `oxalis-global.properties` that enables PRODUCTION use :

     # Location of keystore holding our private key AND the certificate with the public key
-    oxalis.keystore=/Users/thore/.oxalis/oxalis-production.jks
+    oxalis.keystore=/Users/thore/.oxalis/oxalis-production-v2.jks

-    # Which version of the PKI system are we using?
+    # Which version of the PKI system are we using, should be V2 (which is also the default)
     oxalis.pki.version=V2

     # Mode of operation?
-In V2 of the PKI system, certificates are available either for pilot(TEST) or production(PRODUCTION)
-    oxalis.operation.mode=PRODUCTION

-There are three properties in the `oxalis-global.properties` file, which controls which certificates are used when a) signing and sending a message and b) receiving a message:
+Specify TEST for pilot/test certificate or PRODUCTION for production (defaults to TEST)
+    oxalis.operation.mode=TEST

-1. `oxalis.keystore` - references the certificate used when **signing** and **sending** a message or **returning a receipt**.
-Should always reference your local keystore holding your private key and your public key and PEPPOL certificate.
+The `oxalis.keystore` property references the certificate used for **signing** and **sending** a message or **returning a receipt**.
+It should always reference your local keystore holding the private key, your public key and PEPPOL certificate.
-1. `oxalis.pki.version` - indicates what kind of inbound certificates will be accepted (should be V2, earlier V1, T was used)
-1. `oxalis.operation.mode` - mode of operation.
-Must be set to either `TEST` or `PRODUCTION`

 ## How do I create such a keystore?

-Sorry, that is outside the scope of this document.

-  However; if you have a look at the file `keystore.sh`, which is part of Oxalis, you should get the idea.
+Sorry, that is outside the scope of this document, but if you have a look at the file `keystore.sh`, which is part of Oxalis, you should get the idea.

-  There are many ways to skin a cat; some pepole prefer *openssl* others tools like *portecle*, while others use native tools supplied by their operating system.
+  There are many ways to skin a cat; some people prefer *openssl*, gui tools like *portecle* or other native tools supplied by their operating system.

   The first methods that spring to my mind are: